Dunni3/keypoint-diffusion/readme.md

 ![Keypoint-Conditioned Diffusion](https://github.com/Dunni3/keypoint-diffusion/assets/29707787/9dd7cbc4-1d10-4843-9cd5-d6565d088811)

 This is the offical code release for the paper [Accelerating Inference in Molecular Diffusion Models with Latent Representations of Protein Structure](https://openreview.net/forum?id=Z4ia7s2tpV).
-This work was accepted as a spotlight paper at the [NeurIPS 2023 Workshop on Generative AI in Biology](https://genbio-workshop.github.io/).
+This work was accepted as a spotlight paper at the [NeurIPS 2023 Workshop on Generative AI and Biology](https://genbio-workshop.github.io/).

 # Project Structure